docker/docs/datacenter/ucp/2.2/guides/user/services/use-domain-names-to-access-services.md

 | External scheme   | http://               |
 | Routing mesh host | wordpress.example.com |

-Click **Confirm** to assign the network configuration.

 Finally, you need to connect the service to the `ucp-hrm` network.
 This is what ensures traffic sent to the HTTP routing mesh is redirected to your service.
 In the **Networks** section, click **Attach Network** and select `ucp-hrm` from the dropdown list.

 When creating the service, make sure to publish both internal and public ports.
-This maps the port 80 on the container running the service, to port 8000 on the ingress routing mesh.
+This example maps the port 80 on the container running the service, to port 8000 on the ingress routing mesh.

 ![](../../images/use-domain-names-4.png){: .with-border}

-Click **Create** to deploy your service.
+Click **Confirm** to assign the network configuration, and click **Create** to deploy your service.
 Once the service is deployed, the HTTP routing mesh service is reconfigured to redirect HTTP requests with the hostname set to `wordpress.example.org`, to the WordPress service.

 ## Add a DNS entry